Micci11/13fantastic-umbrella/README.md

 This project is licensed under the [MIT License](LICENSE).

+## Resources

+- [Stack Overflow](https://stackoverflow.com): A question and answer website used for troubleshooting and finding solutions to coding-related issues.
+- [Chat GPT](https://www.openai.com/chatgpt/): An AI language model used for generating responses and providing assistance during the development process.

 ## Contact

 For any inquiries or feedback, please contact us at miccibenner@gmail.com